ARM Linux: Reliable Setup Checklist

 Initial boot

-1. Insert flashed SD card into board (power off first).
+- Insert the flashed SD card into the board, with the power off first.

-3. Connect HDMI and keyboard if available (for monitoring).
+- Connect HDMI and keyboard if available for monitoring.

 Find the board's IP address